kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Finally it works.

-Unusable distribution (digression)
+Unusable partition distribution (digression)
 ----------

 Now what is the result?
 Big surprise.

 I expected all the values to be distributed evenly over all partitions.
 But on the contrary all of them are in one partition.
 How come?

 Well, which values may I expect?